fchouteau/isae-practical-gcp/4-gcp-for-data-science/README.md

     you can precycle specify how much resources you need

+- Create a bucket and remember its name
-Edit the following instructions to match with something you want !
+- Edit the following instructions to match with something you want to execute
-You can link to another one of your jupyter notebook if you want
+- You can link to another one of your (local) jupyter notebook if you want

 ```bash
 source utils.sh